device-tracking-system/performance-profiling/README.md

 ```
 docker run -p 9090:80 netflixoss/vector:latest
 ```
-The dashboard is running on the `9090` port in your Docker web.
+The dashboard is running on the `9090` port in your Docker network.
 This tool monitors performance of all hosts and containers running the Performance Co-Pilot (PCP) program by collecting necessary metrics in high resolution.
 In order to install the PCP for monitoring given microservice, please refer to an appropriate repository.